Skip to content

 After following the instruction to add an input variable, you can make the variable a scan variable by following these steps:

-1. Increment the parameter ipnscnv defined in the scan_module module in the scan.f90 source file, to accommodate the new scanning variable.
+1. Increment the parameter IPNSCNV defined in scan_variables.py in the data_structure directory, to accommodate the new scanning variable.
 The incremented value will identify your scan variable.

-2. Add a short description of the new scanning variable in the nsweep comment in scan.f90, alongside its identification number.
+2. Add a short description of the new scanning variable in the nsweep comment in scan_variables.py, alongside its identification number.

-3. Update the scan_select subroutine in the scan.f90 source file by adding a new case statement connecting the vaiable to the scan integer switch, a short variable desciption vlab (the variable name) and a more explicit variable description xlab.
-Don't forget to add the use only statment at the beginning of scan_select.
+3. Update the SCAN_VARIABLES dictionary in the scan.py file by adding a new case statement connecting the variable to the scan integer switch, the variable name and a short description.

-4. Add a comment in the XX_variables.f90 variable description indicating the scan switch number.
+4. Add a comment in the corresponding variable file in the data_structure directory, eg, data_structure/[XX]_variables.py, to add the variable description indicating the scan switch number.

 nsweep comment example: